Paratió language: Vocabulary

-Pompeu (1958)
+Pompeu Sobrinho (1958)

 These word lists of language varieties from the Serra do Urubá (also known as the Serra do Arorobá or Serra do Ororubá, located in the municipality of Pesqueira, Pernambuco) are reproduced from Pompeu Sobrinho (1958).
+According to Loukotka (1968), the following wordlists represent Paratió.

 Below is a vocabulary collected by Domingos Cruz in Pesqueira, Pernambuco from his informant Rodrigues de Mendonça, who was originally from the Serra do Urubá: